When Access Disappears

 When it felt safe, he drove.

 The clinic lights were too bright.
-Everything after that moved quickly: intake, exam gown, questions I didn’t have words for.
+After that, everything moved quickly: intake, exam gown, questions I couldn’t answer.
 He was still with me, too still.
 Like he was afraid to move.
-And that’s when I felt it: the past circling back.
+And that’s when I felt it—the past circling back.

-I sat on the edge of the table in a paper gown, skin cold and legs drawn close, while Julian leaned against the counter in silence, his mind already building the list: vein testing, pinched nerve, gait instability, cold feet, hand tremor, and sensory ataxia—confirmed.
+I sat on the edge of the table in a paper gown, legs drawn close, skin cold, while Julian leaned against the counter in silence, his mind already ticking off the list: vein testing, pinched nerve, gait instability, cold feet, hand tremor, sensory ataxia—confirmed.

 He hadn’t known.
 I hadn’t let him.